 There are a few simple steps to implementing the Chase Production Strategy:

-- Determine your desired production level – You will need to decide how much product you want to produce in advance.
+- Determine your desired production level – You must decide how much product you want to produce in advance.
 This number should be based on your projected sales and the amount of product you need to keep in stock.

 - Calculate customer demand – Once you know your desired production level, you can calculate how much customer demand there will be for your product.
 Please track how much product your customers buy and when they buy it.
 This information will help you plan your production in advance.